Category: N

 πŸ“ Location & Geography

-Newport is a charming town located in Sullivan County, New Hampshire, United States.
-The town is situated in the western part of the state, nestled within the scenic Connecticut River Valley.
-Newport covers a total area of approximately 43.5 square miles, of which 43.1 square miles is land and 0.4 square miles is water.
-The town is enriched by the Sugar River, which flows through the center of the community.
+New Limerick is a picturesque town located in the county of Aroostook, Maine, United States.
+It is situated in the northeastern part of the state, surrounded by lush greenery and serene landscapes.
+The town encompasses a total area of 35.07 square miles, of which 33.60 square miles is land and 1.47 square miles is water.

 🌎 Coordinates